-5.1.5.3 Zone 22.
-A Zone 22 location is a location:
+- \Delta 5.1.5.3 Zone 22.
+A Zone 22 location is a location where one of the following apply: - Ignitible concentrations of combustible dust, combustible fibers/flyings, or ignitible fibers/flyings are not likely to occur in normal operation and, if they do occur, will only persist for a short period. - Combustible dust, combustible fibers/flyings, or ignitible fibers/flyings are handled, processed, or used, but the dust or fibers/flyings are normally confined within closed

-- In which ignitible concentrations of combustible dust or ignitible fibers/flyings are not likely to occur in normal operation and, if they do occur, will only persist for a short period; or - (2) In which combustible dust or fibers/flyings are handled, processed, or used but in which the dust or fibers/flyings are normally confined within closed containers of closed systems from which they can escape only as a result of the abnormal operation of the equipment with which the dust or fibers/flyings are handled, processed, or used; or - (3) That is adjacent to a Zone 21 location, from which ignitible concentrations of dust or fibers/flyings could be communicated, unless such communication is prevented by adequate positive pressure ventilation from a source of clean air and effective safeguards against ventilation failure are provided.
+- containers of closed systems from which they can escape only as a result of the abnormal operation of the equipment with which the dust or fibers/flyings are handled, - processed, or used.
+The location is adjacent to a Zone 21 location, from which ignitible concentrations of combustible dust, combustible fibers/flyings, or ignitible fibers/flyings could be communicated.